yenrenART/fxhash-canvas-template/README.md

 # fxhash-template
-Simple fxhash.xyz template to start with.
+Simple https://fxhash.xyz/ template to start with.